@twentyone. After closing the previous premises in February 2019 new premises were extensively refurbished and we re-opened in June 2019.

 The shop supports recycling and reuse, reducing waste and financial surpluses are donated back

-The Community Shop is delighted to accept donations of brick-a-brack, CD's, DVD's, books, cutlery, and crockery.
+The Community Shop is delighted to accept donations of clothing, brick-a-brack, small electrical household items books, cutlery, and crockery.
 Due to the limited storage space it is unable to accept or offer white goods or large furniture items

-It is open Mon - Fri from 10am until 2pm and on Sat -10am until 4pm.
+It is open Mon - Fri from 10.30am until 3pm and on Sat -10am until 4pm.
 Closed Sundays.
 We are volunteer run so please check our Facebook page for up to date information.

 Our hub area is a meeting place for lcoal people and groups with capacity for up to twenty.
 Here, people can come together and share interests, chats and find social connections and new friendships.
 We hope some of these chats and get together's will give us an insight into what is important for local people and shape the focus of our future activities.

 The Shed – formerly Campbeltown Men’s shed.
 The Community Bureau was approached to take over the management of this small group and now operates as part of our workstreams.
 Men of all ages are welcome to come along and take part where they can share existing skills, learn new ones as simply enjoy the company of others who have similar interests.